Romney, Hythe & Dymchurch Railway (RH&DR)

 Six Stations span the length of the line which takes just over an hour to complete on most services.
 The majority of our stations are within walking distance of clean beaches, amusements for the children, shops, nature walks, cycling paths or at Dungeness, the Old Lighthouse.

-New Romney station is the railways headquarters and where you will find our excellent Model Railway Exhibition.
+New Romney Station is the railway's headquarters and where you will find their excellent Model Railway Exhibition.

 Video of the RH&D Railway

 We have three cafes: one at New Romney station and one at Dungeness station which are both licensed to sell alcoholic drinks and the Light Railway café which is adjacent to our station at Hythe.
 They all serve freshly cooked main meals, pies and pasties, sandwiches, cakes, hot and cold beverages.

 All three have pleasant outdoor seating areas.
 Within our station building at Hythe, you will find the Greenly Coffee Shop, from which you can purchase take-away drinks, panini’s, cakes etc. It also has a small seating area.